kawaiiDango/pano-scrobbler/delete-account.md

 - For listenbrainz.org: [listenbrainz.org/profile/delete](https://listenbrainz.org/profile/delete)

-For self-hosted custom servers such as GNU FM, Custom Listenbrainz, Maloja and Pleroma, check their respective documentations.
+For self-hosted custom servers such as Last.fm-like servers, ListenBrainz-like servers, Maloja and Pleroma, check their respective documentations.